A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: The scaled Gaussian stochastic process

-Denote $ \mathcal L_z( \bm \theta)$ the likelihood for $\bm \theta$ in (\ref{equ:y_F_SGP}).
-Similarly, we have the equivalence between the MLE and the KRR estimator for the S-GaSP calibration, where both the RKHS norm and $L_2$ norm of the discrepancy function are penalized in the loss function, stated in Lemma~\ref{lemma:sgp_est} below.
+Denote $ \mathcal L_z( \bm \theta)$ as the likelihood for $\bm \theta$ in (\ref{equ:y_F_SGP}).
+We show below that the following joint estimator of $(\bm \theta, \delta_z(\cdot))$ can be written as a penalized kernel ridge regression estimator (KRR), where both the RKHS norm and $L_2$ norm of the discrepancy function are penalized simultaneously.